 Women's Empowerment will conduct a site visit of our Grannies Project in southwestern Uganda from July 20 – 24, 2015, and all WE members are welcome to join.
 The trip will include meeting with the Nyaka staff, visiting the Grannie groups and speaking with clients who have received loans and those who still need them.
 WE participants pay their own expenses for the trip.
 It’s an invaluable opportunity to see WE’s work in action, and

 Microfinance programs offer poor people access to basic financial services, such as micro-loans, savings, training and micro-insurance, and is widely recognized as a just and sustainable solution to alleviating global poverty.
 Small loans - often less than $100 - are provided to poor women to start or expand businesses.
 Unlike commercial loans, no collateral is required.
 Instead, women borrowers form into groups, with each member guaranteeing the other members' loans.

-Women's Empowerment (WE) is proud to announce a new partnership to provide business loans to women who work in the sex trade in Tijuana start new businesses, through Via International, a service organization based in San Diego and dedicated to building "paths to self-reliance for an interdependent world."
+Women's Empowerment (WE) is proud to announce a new partnership providing business loans to vulnerable women in Tijuana to help them start new businesses, through Via International, a service organization based in San Diego and dedicated to building "paths to self-reliance for an interdependent world."
 Via has successfully helped address community needs since 1975.

 Women’s Empowerment is expanding its support of Honduran women by funding The Adelante Foundation’s pilot Secondary Education Loan program in Intibucá.
 This program is in response to clients’ requests to help them pay for the steep initial costs associated with attending middle and high school, including uniforms, books, supplies and even bicycles.
 The loans are made to women who have existing business loans with good credit records.